rock-stevens/lcm-lora-studio/README.md

 And to create special LoRA 'baked-in' types of models, in an, 'all-in-one' application.

 ## Note: This will currently not install on a Raspberry Pi5 with the lastest Raspberry Pi OS installed (Trixe).
-It should install on previous repleases.
+It should install on previous releases.
 And on Windows 10/11.

 This issue is currently being solved, and will update on progress, once the issue is closed.